Below are answers to many commonly asked questions. If you would like any additional information please email or call our office.

 What if I am not a member of a URJ congregation?

-Campers who are not members of congregations affiliated with the URJ pay a surcharge, which will not exceed $75 per week per camper, with a maximum of $500 per family per season.
+Campers who are not members of congregations affiliated with the URJ pay pay full tuition, which will not exceed $75 per week per camper, with a maximum of $500 per family per season beyond the discounted URJ tuition.

 More than two-thirds of our counselors have grown up at OSRUI as campers and staff.
 All counselors are college age or older and are required to submit recommendations, undergo a comprehensive background check, and have a personal interview before they are hired.
 Specialists and unit heads are highly skilled professionals who in most cases have already graduated college.
 An extensive training program is provided at the start of the summer season and is ongoing throughout the summer.
 During the summer, staff are supervised and evaluated by members of our camp leadership team, all of whom have proven experience overseeing the work of staff members.